Last Updated on September 8, 2021

 When we first visited Eno River State Park, it quickly became clear that this was not just another outdoor activity.
-Instead, it’s a truly special place to visit in North Carolina, one of the best things to do in our humble opinions.
+Instead, it’s a truly special place to visit in North Carolina, one of the best things to do in our humble opinion.

 And since there are many ways to enjoy the Eno, we thought it was high time to share some of our favorites.
 Here’s how we’ve organized this guide:

 We’ve also included Eno River State Park in our guides covering things to do in Durham (also, for kids) and hikes near Raleigh, Durham, and Chapel Hill.
 If you’d like a fun place to stay in the area, check out these Durham Airbnbs.